WebOrigami/docs/src/content/framework/intro8c.md

   <figcaption>…maps to a .html file for each person</figcaption>
 </div>

-With that, you've built the desired `team` route in the site, and have completed the real work of building the site.
+With that, you've completed the work to build the site.
+As long as the Graph Origami server is running, the virtual `public` graph matches the one in the sample About Us site we've been using as a model.

+The site meets our functional requirements, but it's not yet as simple as it could be.
+Given the static nature of this site, you can use Graph Origami tools to remove the server from the picture.

 &nbsp;